briatte/ggnet/README.md

-## ggnet: simple network plots with ggplot2
+# ggnet: simple network plots with ggplot2

 This function is part of the [GGally][ggally] package.
-Install from GitHub:
+Install it from CRAN or from GitHub:

+    install.packages("GGally", type = "source")
     devtools::install_github("ggally", "ggobi")

 [ggally]: https://github.com/ggobi/ggally